edlink/docs/guides/v2.0/external-data-model.md

-# School Data Model
+# External Data Model

-Our school data model enforces a strict set of rules for how objects in our database connect and relate to one another.
+Our external (school) data model enforces a strict set of rules for how objects in our database connect and relate to one another.

 ## Diagram